Article Summary: Mount Rainier National Park Facts

 That having been said, the odds of it happening while you’re visiting the park are quite small.
 As are the odds of your winning the lottery.
 So don’t be afraid to plan your next trip to one of America’s most magnificent national parks.

-Summary of 10 Facts About Mount Rainier National Park
+List Of Facts About Mount Rainier National Park

 - Native American tribes explored the park for centuries

 - A British navy captain gave Mount Rainier its name